OttScott/distract-me-not-plus/SYNC-IMPLEMENTATION-SUMMARY.md

 ## Overview

-This implementation successfully extends the Distract Me Not extension's sync functionality with enhanced error tracking, status monitoring, and comprehensive testing.
+This implementation successfully extends the Distract Me Not Plus extension's sync functionality with enhanced error tracking, status monitoring, and comprehensive testing.
 The changes transform the previous "Diagnose" tab into a more comprehensive "Sync" tab that provides real-time sync status information and error tracking.

 ## Key Changes Implemented